austinmoody/mockaroo2hl7v2/README.md

 This allows you to use the -0 flag with xargs to split things up.

-TODO - maybe mention not using mllp and print0 together?

 ### Examples

 Let's say you have the simple JSON example at the top of this page saved in a file named _demo.json_.
 You can convert that to an HL7 message and send to a host and port with this command: